ZHKKKe/MODNet/README.md

 ## PPM Benchmark
-The PPM benchmark will be released in a separate repository [PPM](https://github.com/ZHKKKe/PPM).
+The PPM benchmark is released in a separate repository [PPM](https://github.com/ZHKKKe/PPM).

 ## License